sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 - **From email** - the email of the person or company you wish to send email from.
 - **Reply to email** - the email address of the person or company you want recipients to reply to.
 (Can also be a role address.)
 - **Company address** - the physical location of the business you’re sending email on behalf of.
+- **City** - the city of the business you're sending email on behalf of.
+- **Nickname** - the nickname is for your reference only; this field will not be displayed to recipients.

 <call-out>